-- Communication and interaction needs: this includes children who have speech, language and communication difficulties, including autistic spectrum conditions. - Cognition and learning needs: this includes children who have learning difficulties and specific difficulties like dyslexia, dyspraxia and dyscalculia. - · Social, emotional and mental health needs - Sensory and/or physical needs; this includes children who have visual or hearing needs, a physical disability that affects their learning, or a difficulty with processing one or more types of sensory information.
+- Communication and interaction needs; this includes children who have speech, language and communication difficulties, including autistic spectrum conditions. - Cognition and learning needs; this includes children who have learning difficulties and specific difficulties like dyslexia, dyspraxia and dyscalculia. - Social, emotional and mental health needs - Sensory and/or physical needs; this includes children who have visual or hearing needs, a physical disability that affects their learning, or a difficulty with processing one or more types of sensory information.

-Special Educational Needs and Disabilities Coordinator (Interim) is Lynn Jenkins.
-She can be contacted on head@cnacecentre.co.uk.
-Lynn Jenkins is also the head teacher can be contacted on the same email address.
-The school governor who links with the SENCo is Mike Cahill.
-He can be contacted via the Clerk to the Governors on our office email office@cnacecentre.co.uk.
+Special Educational Needs and Disabilities Coordinator (SENCO) is Zoe Wakefield.
+Who can be contacted at zoe.wakefield@cnacecentre.co.uk

+The Headteacher is Lynn Jenkins.
+Who can be contacted at head@cnacecentre.co.uk

+The school governor who links with the SENCO is Catherine Hayward.
+Who can be contacted at c.hayward@ace-chipping-norton.co.uk

+The Headteacher and Governors have a legal responsibility for overseeing all aspects of the SENCO's work.